Description and Purpose of Mentored Ministry

 In cases where students bring significant prior intentional cross-cultural experience, they may meet the cross cultural requirement by taking the 1SH CM 572 – Cross Cultural Integration Seminar for further reflection on their maturing Cultural Intelligence.
 This alternative should be made available to international students comparing and reflecting on ministry within the U.S. context.

-The seminary offers a number of courses in a hybrid format (combination of distance learning and face-to-face format).
+The seminary offers a number of courses in a hybrid format (combination of distance learning and in person format).
 These hybrid courses are structured in such a way that they meet the residency requirement for a degree.
-Typically hybrid courses will begin with an intensive week of study on campus.
-The course continues for the duration of the semester online.
+Hybrid courses courses include intensive in person instruction as noted in the Seminary course schedule.
 Such hybrid courses allow individuals at a distance to work towards a seminary degree without necessarily making a permanent move to campus.
+(See Video Conferencing Policy in the Academic Policy section of this catalog).

 May and June offer a variety of summer school opportunities.
 A Summer Institute for Spiritual Formation is offered in the month of June.
 In addition, every May and June courses are offered in a variety of formats.
 An intensive unit of CPE is offered from mid-June to mid-August.